Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 # Testing

+I have tested the responsiveness of my homepage with Firefox, Google Chrome and Microsoft Edge Dev Tools and checked the following screen sizes: 360px (Galaxy S5 Android 5 on DevTools and my own mobile phone Moto G50), 576px, 768px, 992px and 1200px (DevTools and my own laptop Lenovo ThinkPad X260).
+I confirm that the actions below work on all screen sizes.

 ## Manual Testing

 | Section Tested | Input To Validate / Functionality To Test | Expected Outcome | Actual Outcome | Pass/Fail |